Find Grad Schools

 10 Yearly Graduations

 South Dakota State University is the 3rd most popular school in the nation for students seeking a doctor's degree in animal science.
 Each year, around 11,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,773 per year, while in-state graduate students, on average, pay $8,164 per year.
-For the 2020-2021 academic year, 10 doctor's degrees were handed out to animal science majors at South Dakota State.
-Of these students, 70% were women and 10% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 10 people received their doctor's degree in animal science from South Dakota State.

 #3